-The Board has adopted an insider trading policy which is applicable to Board members and the officers and other employees of the Company and its subsidiaries.
-Under the policy, no Board member or any officer or other employee (or any other person designated by the policy or by the Company's Compliance Officer as subject to the policy) who is aware of material nonpublic information relating to the Company may, directly or indirectly through family members or other persons or entities:
+The Board has adopted an Insider Trading Policy which is applicable to Board members and the officers and other employees of the Company and its subsidiaries.
+Under our Insider Trading Policy, no Board member or any officer or other employee (or any other person designated by the policy or by the Company's Compliance Officer as subject to the policy) who is aware of material nonpublic information relating to the Company may, directly or indirectly through family members or other persons or entities:

-(i) Engage in transactions in the Company's securities, except as otherwise specified in the policy;
+- Engage in transactions in our securities, except as otherwise specified in the policy; - · Recommend the purchase or sale of any of our securities; - Disclose material nonpublic information about us to other persons, including friends, business associates and investors, unless any such disclosure is made in accordance with our policies regarding the protection, or authorized external disclosure, of such information; or

-- (ii) Recommend the purchase or sale of any of the Company's securities; - (iii) Disclose material nonpublic information about us to other persons, including friends, business associates and investors, unless any such disclosure is made in accordance with our policies regarding the protection, or authorized external disclosure, of such information; or - (iv) Assist anyone engaged in any of the above activities.
+· Assist anyone engaged in any of the above activities.